 - You’ll need 2 boxes for the full benefits.

-Overall, the Tee Claw has become one of my favorite trainers on the market because it’s cheap and it actually does work.
+Overall, the No products found. has become one of my favorite trainers on the market because it’s cheap and it actually does work.
 It keeps things simple and helps you work on the basics (which a lot of the devices don’t).
 If you can master the basics (alignment, positioning, etc) then there’s no reason why you shouldn’t lower your scores.

 I take the claw everywhere I go and always use it at the range or before my round.
 If you don’t practice much then it’s not going to be something for you but if you spend a good amount of time practicing and you actually want to get better then I highly recommend you grab one of these for yourself.
 You can thank me later.